No Cats June 11th

-And, while talking about dangers in the home, second hand smoke is a very real threat; see here and here (also on our facebook).
+And, while talking about dangers in the home, second hand smoke is a very real threat; see here.

 Being a “cat resource” we often get calls about the symptoms that cats are exhibiting and the pet parents are frustrated because they can’t find a reason for the eye and nose drainage, the sores that are developing on the cats’ bodies, etc. I’ve taken to asking whether the pet parent smokes, following up with asking how many scented products they use in their home.
 Even if you smoke out on the patio, the smoke blows in and is on your clothing.
 Even tho the scented fabric softener vents to the outside, the carpet deodorizer gets vacuumed up, the automatic air freshener only goes off once an hour, the cats are in your home 24/7 and the toxicity builds in their system of all the chemicals in the cigarettes, cleansers and fresheners.
 Several people have quit smoking and removed chemicals in their homes to find that their cats resolve all the symptoms that were so mystifying.

 While research has not been done on cats in regards to the environmental effects of pesticides and herbicides, it is having an impact on children who play on treated soccer fields – it is sure to have similar impact on smaller creatures who spend their lives on our lawns.